 So, now if you're thinking about where your case is going to be – if you don't know already and most people do because if they get cited in, they're given a ticket with the courthouse on it and if they get bailed out, the jurisdiction is given to them by the bail bond company letting them know where they have to appear, what the date is and then they show up in court and deal with.

 For example, if it's a big news media case and everybody in that location knows about the case that could be justification for changing the jurisdiction in a case.
 A motion could be filed with the judge explaining why the defendant cannot get a fair trial or a fair shake and then that could cause a jurisdictional change.

 The OJ case for example, occurred in Brentwood which normally would have been controlled by Santa Monica.
 They brought the case downtown to try to show that they were fair, maybe it was easier to deal with things downtown because that's the main hub, but I see all the time in sex crime cases, a lot of times they're being brought downtown instead of what jurisdiction they would normally go to.
 Anything involving the police being prosecuted is normally brought to downtown Los Angeles versus the court that might have jurisdiction on the case.

 So, if you have a jurisdictional issue, I invite you to come in and sit down.
 We can talk about it and see if it makes sense or any type of a motion can be filed, or whether you're going to have to deal with the case in the jurisdiction where it's filed.

 For more information on Jurisdictional Issues In Los Angeles County, a free initial consultation is your best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.